Uber, Motional launch robotaxi service in Las Vegas

 In the multi-market deal, Motional's autonomous vehicles would also ferry both passengers and delivery items for Uber and its Uber Eats division.

+Riders are currently not being charged as part of the early days of launch, Uber said in an interview with Reuters, but added that they plan to start charging for their driverless commercial launch.

-The companies said they would have vehicle operators for now, but are working to make a fully driverless experience available to the public next year.
+The companies said they would have vehicle operators for now, although they are working to make a fully driverless experience available to the public by 2023.

 If an autonomous vehicle is available to complete the trip, Uber will match the rider to the vehicle and they will receive an offer to opt-in before the autonomous trip is confirmed and dispatched to pick them up.